Humanized/yii2-scoop-it/CONFIG.md

 Default: '-auto'

-### -enableAutoTag (boolean)
+### enableAutoTag (boolean)

-When true, automatically published posts are tagged remotely with #auto tag.
+When true, and autoscoopSuffix is set, automatically published posts are tagged remotely with #auto tag.

 Runlevel: Authenticated

 Default: false

-### -autotopicSuffix ()

-When set treats remote topics with a given suffix as

-Runlevel: Authenticated

-Default: unset

-#### -autoScoopTopicCondition (callable)

-Runlevel: Authenticated

-Default: unset